ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ##Introduction

 **Hive LLAP** combines persistent query servers and intelligent in-memory caching to deliver blazing-fast SQL queries without sacrificing the scalability Hive and Hadoop are known for.
-This tutorial will show you how to try LLAP on your HDP 2.5 Sandbox and experience its interactive performance firsthand using a BI tool of your choice (`Tableau` will be show in the demo but others will work fine).
+This tutorial will show you how to try LLAP on your HDP 2.5 Sandbox and experience its interactive performance firsthand using a BI tool of your choice (`Tableau` will be show in the demo but others will work as well).

 ![hive_llap_architecture](/assets/interactive-sql-on-hadoop-with-hive-llap/hive_llap_architecture.png)

 ## Benefits of Hive LLAP include:

-1. LLAP uses persistent query servers to avoid long startup times and deliver fast SQL.
+1\.
+LLAP uses persistent query servers to avoid long startup times and deliver fast SQL.
-2. LLAP shares its in-memory cache among all SQL users, maximizing the use of this scarce resource.
+2\.
+LLAP shares its in-memory cache among all SQL users, maximizing the use of this scarce resource.
-3. LLAP has fine-grained resource management and preemption, making it great for highly concurrent access across many users.
+3\.
+LLAP has fine-grained resource management and preemption, making it great for highly concurrent access across many users.
-4. LLAP is 100% compatible with existing Hive SQL and Hive tools.
+4\.
+LLAP is 100% compatible with existing Hive SQL and Hive tools.

 This tutorial assumes you have a **16GB** (or more) laptop and does its best to maximize available resources.
 Since this is relatively limited, if you’re looking to try Hive LLAP at big data scales, check out the LLAP template on the cloud.